nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

-* split chunk according to LLM tokenizer size, then resplit according to sentence embedder in order to get a *list* of embeddings per chunk (lets us get bigger chunks as context sizes increase)

 * add a dedicated code formater? (yapf?)
 * clean-up code and improve comments / documentation,
 * document the inner-workings,